 It can be worrying when your dog is not eating their dinner.
 Whether they’ve stopped altogether or are only picking at their meal, it’s a cause for concern.
-Unfortunately, not eating is a common sign and can signify a whole range of problems, from a brief stomach upset to serious kidney disease.
-It can even be fussiness or because your dog isn’t hungry – so it’s hard to know when to worry.
+Unfortunately, not eating is a very non-specific sign and can signify a whole range of problems, from a brief stomach upset to serious kidney disease.
+Some dogs can skip meals out of fussiness or because your dog isn’t hungry – so it’s hard to know when to worry.
 We’ll look at 11 things you can check to decide what to do if your dog has stopped eating.

 - Best dog food for allergies: Keep your canine companion fighting fit with these hypoallergenic foods

 - Best dry dog food: Which brand of dry food is king of the kibble?

 - Best dog food: Make sure your faithful friend gets the best diet possible

 When should I start worrying if my dog is not eating?

 Medically, we call inappetence ‘anorexia’.
 Anorexia is listed as a possible symptom for most dog illnesses, meaning it’s not specific to one disease or problem.
 It can be serious, or almost normal.
 However, with your dog’s age, behaviour and other symptoms it is possible for your veterinarian to narrow down the possibilities.
 As long as your dog is otherwise well and is still drinking water, 24 hours without food won’t do them any harm.
 But if they start to show any of these other symptoms, seem unwell in themselves, or it goes on any longer, it’s time to see the vet.

 1. How much is your dog drinking?